Philippine Health Insurance Corporation: Mandate and functions

-PhilHealth has six major membership categories covering nearly the entire population.
-Those who count under the (1) "Formal" sector are workers employed by public and private companies and other institutions.
-(2) "Indigents" (also called "PhilHealth Ng Masa") are subsidized by national government through the National Household Targeting System for Poverty Reduction.
-(3) "Sponsored Members" are subsidized by their respective Local Governments (LGU).
-(4) "Lifetime" (non-paying) members are retirees and pensioners which have already paid premiums for 120 months of membership.
-(5) "Senior Citizen" (under RA 10645) allows all Filipino citizens 60 years old and above to be eligible to have free PhilHealth coverage.
-(6) "The 'Informal Economy' is composed of informal sectors, self-earning individuals, organized groups, Filipinos with dual citizenship, and natural-born citizens.
-Although treated separately, the Overseas Filipino Workers (OFW) program or migrant workers are part of the informal economy.
-Migrant workers are sub-categorized as either land-based or sea-based (for seafarers).
+PhilHealth has six membership categories, covering nearly the entire population.
+The "Formal" category includes workers employed by public and private companies and other institutions.
+"Indigents" are subsidized by the national government through the National Household Targeting System for Poverty Reduction.
+"Sponsored Members" are subsidized by their local governments.
+"Lifetime" (non-paying) members are retirees who have paid premiums for 120 months.
+Under Republic Act 10645, the "Senior Citizen" category makes all Filipino citizens 60 years old and older eligible for free PhilHealth coverage.
+The "Informal Economy" is composed of the self-employed, organized groups, Filipinos with dual citizenship, and natural-born citizens.
+Although treated separately, Overseas Filipino Workers (OFW) and migrant workers are part of the informal economy.
+Migrant workers are sub-categorized as land- or sea-based (sailors).